 - Reserved Seats: For concerts with reserved seats, you may choose your seat(s) by clicking your choice(s) on our seating charts online.

-- VIRTUAL Christmas Concert tickets do not have a seating chart.
+- VIRTUAL Christmas Concert tickets and VIRTUAL Mass in B Minor tickets do not have a seating chart.

-- Greg Funfgeld Family Concert is General Admission Seating so no seating chart will appear.
+- Greg Funfgeld Family Concert is General Admission Seating; no seating chart shown.

 What should I know about buying Bethlehem Bach Festival tickets?

 - Packer Church Concerts: All seats are reserved.
 Priority seating for Guarantors is determined by Guarantor number, based on availability and order deadlines.
-Guarantor Priority Seating order deadline: December 7, 2021 and your seats will be confirmed following that date.
-Once Guarantor seats have been confirmed, all patrons will be seated in their purchased section using “best available” option.
+Guarantor Priority Seating order deadline: December 6, 2022 and your seats will be confirmed following that date.
+Once Guarantor seats have been confirmed, all patrons who have purchased Festival tickets will be seated in their purchased section using “best available” option.